nyu-rdt/RMC20/README.md

 ```
 { byte robotSpeed,
-byte offset,
-byte driveMode }
+byte offset_driveMode }
 ```

-- `float robotSpeed` can take on a value from **-100 to 100**, representing a percentage of the robot's potential speed to write to the motor controllers.
+- `byte robotSpeed` can take on a value from **0 to 200**, representing a percentage of the robot's potential speed to write to the motor controllers (**0** means 100% speed backward, **100** means 0% speed, **200** means 100% speed forward).

+- `byte offset_driveMode` can take on a value from **0 to 255**.
+The robot has four separate "drive modes" it can be in, depending on what relation the wheels need to turn in relation to one another.
+The following values of this byte mean that the robot is in a specific drive mode:

+  -  **Value: 0 to 200**, the robot is assumed to be in "forward-driving" mode.
+In this mode, the bot is attempting to drive normally such as in **ConOps states 6 and 16**.
+The left-side and right-side wheels are treated as two independent units in this mode, each being written `robotSpeed` with a "turning offset" specified by the value of this byte.

-- `float offset` can take on a value from **-100 to 100**, representing the offset between the value that will be written to the left/right-side wheels.
-This is used for turning. **Note: this parameter is only relevant when** `driveMode` **is equal to 0**, for reasons explained in the next section.
+    This "turning offset" represents the difference between the value that will be written to the left/right-side wheels.
+This is used for turning the bot while it is driving.

-  For an example, given a `robotSpeed` of *80*, an `offset` value of *0* means that the left-side wheels and the right-side wheels will receive the same value (80%), so the robot will go straight.
-Alternatively, an `offset` of *30* means that the left-side wheels will get a speed of *80%* while the right-side wheels will receive a speed of 80 - 30 = *50%*.
+    For an example, given a `robotSpeed` of *80*, an "offset" value of *0* means that the left-side wheels and the right-side wheels will receive the same value (80%), so the robot will go straight.
+Alternatively, an "offset" of *30* means that the left-side wheels will get a speed of *80%* while the right-side wheels will receive a speed of 80 - 30 = *50%*.
 This will cause the robot to veer right.

-- `int driveMode` can take on a value from **0 to 3**.
-Though intuitively a robot should only need a `robotSpeed` and `offset` parameter, just these two fields do not allow for in-place turning, or controlling the front-side and back-side wheels independently (as opposed to the left- and right-side wheels).
-Thus, the `driveMode` parameter exists so that the Drivetrain ESP can interpret its drive commands different ways in different contexts (drive modes).
-  - **Drive mode 0** is reserved for ESTOP.
-In this mode, `robotSpeed` and `offset` parameters are ignored and a speed of 0 is written to all controllers.
-  - **Drive mode 1** is the "forward-driving" mode of the robot, when it is attempting to move itself such as in **ConOps states 6 and 16**.
-In this mode, the left-side and right-side wheels are treated as two independent units, each being written `robotSpeed` with a turning offset specified by `offset`.
-  - **Drive mode 2** is the "changing digging drum elevation" mode of the robot, such as in **ConOps states 8 and 11**.
+  - **Value: 253** is the "changing digging drum elevation" mode of the robot, such as in **ConOps states 8 and 11**.
 In this mode, the robot's arms are attempting to raise or lower the digging drum, and the wheels must concurrently turn at a speed to match.
 The front-side and back-side wheels are treated as two independent units, each being written `robotSpeed`.
 No offset is necessary for this mode, since at no point in the ConOps are the arms rotating at different speeds.

-  - **Drive mode 3** is the "turning in place" mode of the robot, where it is rotating in-place around its own center axis such as in **ConOps states 15 and 17**.
-Like drive mode 1, the left- and right-side wheels are treated as two independent units, each being written `robotSpeed`.
-No offset is necessary for this mode and its value can be ignored.
+  - **Value: 254** is the "turning in place" mode of the robot, where it is rotating in-place around its own center axis such as in **ConOps states 15 and 17**.
+Like the forward-driving mode, the left- and right-side wheels are treated as two independent units, being written `robotSpeed` and `-1*robotSpeed`, respectively.
+No offset is necessary for this mode.

+  - **Value: 255** is reserved for ESTOP.
+In this mode, `robotSpeed` is ignored and a speed of 0 is written to all controllers.

+  - **Value: 201 to 252** are unused values and can be ignored.

 ___
 #### `robotCmds/limbs`